Kotlin/KEEP/proposals/objects-aggregation.md

 * **Prototype**: Not started

 ## Synopsis
 Aggregation is one of mostly used patterns in OOP that helps to create more complex logic using combination of other projects with respect to encapsulation.
-Kotlin offers several ways to do that:
+Kotlin offers several ways to simplify aggregation in some cases:

-* [Implementation by Delegation](https://kotlinlang.org/docs/reference/delegation.html#implementation-by-delegation) which under the hood aggregates original implementation of interface and delegates method calls for top-level class to aggregates object.
+* [Implementation by Delegation](https://kotlinlang.org/docs/reference/delegation.html#implementation-by-delegation) under the hood aggregates original implementation of interface and delegates method calls of top-level class to aggregated implementation
-*
+* [Companion object](https://kotlinlang.org/docs/reference/object-declarations.html#companion-objects) allows to aggregate singleton object at class-level (not instance level) and make their members to be accessible without instantiation of outer class.

+But there is no way to achieve the same convenience as provided by **companion** objects at instance-level rather than class-level.

-The main idea is to give implicit access to members of aggregated object.
+The main idea of this proposal is to give implicit access to members of aggregated object rather than existing **val**/**var** declarations with dot notation for accessing their members.

 ## Language implementation